kientrung-nguyen/HandheldCompanion/README.md

 - 3D Controller overlay for stream recordings.
 - Hotkeys for various conveniences.

+## Support & Early Access
+Handheld Companion is funded entirely by community support.
+[Through our Patreon](https://www.patreon.com/c/handheldcompanion), contributors in the Early Access tier receive exclusive builds at least two weeks before they are released publicly.
+This helps supporters enjoy the latest features sooner while directly contributing to the ongoing development of the project and the acquisition of new devices.

 ## Use cases
 A few examples of the most common use cases are:
 - You want to add universal motion controls (UMC) to any game.